2026 National Parks Free Entrance Days (Plan & Reserve)

 Every Kid Outdoors: Free Year for 4th Graders

 Fourth graders and their families can enjoy a full year of free access to hundreds of parks, lands, and waters.
-Kids ages 9–11 are primed to connect with nature and history—this pass makes it easy and affordable beyond the National Parks free entrance days 2025.
+This is an amazing way to keep exploring beyond the National Parks free entrance days 2026.

 Tip: Print the pass and bring it with you (electronic copies aren’t accepted).
 See details at EveryKidOutdoors.gov.